walkerhughes/debate_duel/README.md

 4. **Writer Agent**: Crafts the final debate argument
 5. **Verifier Agent**: Checks the argument for soundness and identifies weaknesses

-This collaborative approach allows for more strategic, well-researched, and persuasive arguments compared to a single-agent approach.
+This collaborative approach allows for more strategic, well-researched, and persuasive arguments compared to a single-agent approach, as the team of agents prepares an argument conditioned on anticipated counter arguments and their potential weaknesses.

 ## Getting Started